daattali/shinyjs/README.md

     )

-*Note that I generally don't like running Shiny apps like this and prefer to declare the UI and server separately, but I do it like this here for brevity.*
+*Note that I generally don't like running Shiny apps like this and prefer to declare the UI and server separately, but this style is used here for brevity.*

 Here is what that app would look like

 ![Demo app](inst/img/demo-basic-v1.png)

+### Add shinyjs features

 Now suppose we want to add a few features to the app to make it a bit more user-friendly.
 First we need to set up the app to use `shinyjs` by